LuptonM/GraphDashboard/README.md

 I chose Vega-Lite because it’s a tool I’m familiar with, and it enables me to define graphs in a JSON-like format.
 This approach simplifies making changes to the graph structure.

+The graph sizes are repsonsive and I used flex wrap to display a different number of graphs per row dependant on the screen width (media queries)

 Regarding architecture, the project uses separate services for fetching raw graph data and transforming it into a usable format for the app.
 This separation allows for easy unit testing and isolates data preparation from the component logic.

 Potential Improvements: